musaab03/backend-project/README.md

 <h1 align="center">Welcome to the House of Games API 👋</h1>

 > API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.
-CURRENTLY OFFLINE
+CURRENTLY OFFLINE </br>
+Made during my time in the Northcoders bootcamp

 ![image](https://user-images.githubusercontent.com/103457332/198995063-038d52d4-ae83-4b74-a356-f658d5448c65.png)